fork-commit-merge/fork-commit-merge/README.md

 ## Tasks

 We present over 100 several tasks for different languages, libraries and frameworks with varying difficulty.
+**Note: These task will not count towards Hacktoberfest, since this repository is an educational repository, hence against the hacktoberfest guidelines.**
 Firstly, open the `tasks` directory and select which language you want to work with by opening one of the following directories:

 -   HTML